Netruk44/borg-repository-explorer/readme.md

-# Borg Backup Database Explorer
+# Borg Backup Repository Explorer

-This repository contains a personal project that is a simple GUI explorer for a Borg backup database.
+This repository contains a personal project that is a simple GUI explorer for a Borg backup repository.

 This project is is a **⚠️Work In Progress⚠️**, and it is not guaranteed to be completed or maintained.